 Sanssouci, the former summer residence of said Frederick the Great, is a UNESCO World Heritage Site embedded in an extensive park landscape conceived by famed landscape architect Peter Lenné.
 During Potsdam Palace Night, both park and buildings are brilliantly illuminated and peopled by illustrious figures.

 Throughout the gardens, visitors are greeted by musicians playing classical tunes.
-Dance and theatre performances give visitors an insight into popular attractions from centuries ago while a number of informal lectures acquaint inquiring minds with the thoughts and visions of society the 18th century.
+Dance and theatre performances give visitors an insight into popular attractions from centuries ago while a number of informal lectures acquaint inquiring minds with the thoughts and visions of the society of the 18th century.

 Potsdam Palace Night

-|Admission Fee:||From about 47 Euros per person, free admission for children under 14.
+- About 41 Euros per person, free admission for children under 14.
 (Please note that the number of tickets is limited and that tickets may sell out quickly.)

 - Visitors may not bring their own food.
-Numerous food stands on site provide a wide range of culinary refreshments.
+Numerous food booths on site provide a wide range of culinary refreshments.